Ana Stevanović: Political career

 Stevanović received the seventh position on the DJB's electoral list in the 2016 Serbian parliamentary election and was elected when the association won sixteen mandates.
 The election was won by the Serbian Progressive Party and its allies, and the DJB served in opposition.
 Stevanović was for a time the deputy leader of the association's parliamentary group.

-Stevanović serves on the assembly's committee on human and minority rights and gender equality, the culture and information committee, and the committee on the rights of the child, and is a deputy member of the committee constitutional and legislative issues; the defence and internal affairs committee; the committee on labour, social issues, social inclusion, and poverty reduction; the health and family committee; the European integration committee; and the committee on administrative, budgetary, mandate, and immunity issues; as well as serving as a member of Serbia's parliamentary friendship groups with Austria, Azerbaijan, Brazil, Cyprus, Egypt, France, Greece, Israel, Italy, the Netherlands, Qatar, Romania, Sweden, Turkey, the United Arab Emirates, the United Kingdom, and the United States of America.
+Stevanović served on the assembly's committee on human and minority rights and gender equality, the culture and information committee, and the committee on the rights of the child, and was a deputy member of the committee constitutional and legislative issues; the defence and internal affairs committee; the committee on labour, social issues, social inclusion, and poverty reduction; the health and family committee; the European integration committee; and the committee on administrative, budgetary, mandate, and immunity issues; as well as serving as a member of Serbia's parliamentary friendship groups with Austria, Azerbaijan, Brazil, Cyprus, Egypt, France, Greece, Israel, Italy, the Netherlands, Qatar, Romania, Sweden, Turkey, the United Arab Emirates, the United Kingdom, and the United States.
 She is also a substitute member of Serbia's delegation to the Parliamentary Assembly of the Council of Europe (PACE), where she is an alternate on the committee on migration, refugees, and displaced persons.
 She is not a member of any political grouping within the PACE.

 She resigned from DJB's parliamentary group in November 2018 and initially intended to serve in a new group with four other former DJB members.
 Three members of this group resigned from the assembly shortly thereafter, however, leaving Stevanović and her one remaining colleague (Branislav Mihajlović) below the threshold for official recognition.
 On 25 March 2019, she and Mihajlović joined the Independent MPs Club parliamentary group.
-On 19 April of the same year, she was elected to the presidency of the newly formed Party of Freedom and Justice.
+On 19 April of that same year, she was elected to the presidency of the newly formed Party of Freedom and Justice.
 In April 2024, due to disagreement over the announcement of election boycott, Stevanović Đukić decides to leave the Freedom and Justice Party.
 She resigns from all party positions - international secretary and member of the party presidency, maintaining the stance that boycotting the announced elections is wrong.
 With this act, she officially withdrew from the political life of Serbia.